Antoine-Alexandre/DecodeTech/content/post/Am I the only one scared by the massive use of text-generating tools like OpenAIs GPT3.md

 ]
 +++

-*GPT-3’s little brother “ChatGPt” is here… I don’t know about you, but, for my part, I'm worried about the possibility of using similar systems to massively spread fake news…*
+*GPT-3’s little brother “ChatGPT” is here… I don’t know about you, but, for my part, I'm worried about the possibility of using similar systems to massively spread fake news…*

 ### GPT-3 and online disinformation
 The use of the GPT-3 language model to create online disinformation is a growing concern as the technology becomes more widely available.
 GPT-3, developed by [OpenAI](https://openai.com/), is a state-of-the-art language processing system that can generate human-like text based on a given prompt.
 This ability makes GPT-3 a powerful tool for generating fake news and other forms of online disinformation.